sigggy/SN-personalization/manifold/etl/README.md

 ## Development Guidelines

 - Keep ingestions idempotent; UPSERTs keyed on the source `id` avoid duplicates.
-- Respect API limits; the shared rate limiter throttles calls across the pipeline.
+- Respect API limits; the client already backs off on 429s and transient failures.
 - All timestamps are recorded in UTC.
 - Add unit tests for extraction and transformation logic to ensure regressions are caught.
 - Use the Pydantic models in `etl/src/models` when you introduce new cleaned tables so transformation stays consistent.